NiBaNo/NiBaNo/README.md

 ## 🔒 Cybersecurity Experience

 **BonPreu S.A.U.
 (Summer internships)**

-Worked across IT, networking and cybersecurity teams in a real enterprise environment.
+Worked across IT, networking and cybersecurity teams over more than five summer cycles, integrating recurrently into the company’s operational environment.

 **Security & Infrastructure**